PRIVATE PARANORMAL INVESTIGATORS

 Setting up for a ghost hunt.

-Pick your Location
+1) Pick your Location

-You can choose a known haunted location where it has been reported of being haunted, ideal for your first ever hunt, or testing your equipment in a known haunted location.
+You can choose a known haunted location where it has been reported of being haunted, ideal for your first-ever hunt, or testing your equipment in a known haunted location.

 Paranormal activity can occur in all sorts of locations.